mlmrx/tokenomy-ai-token-calculator/README.md

    ```
 4. Visit `http://localhost:8080` to view the app.

+The AI news ticker fetches updates from `/ai-news.json` by default.
+You can
+provide your own API endpoint by setting the `VITE_NEWS_API_URL` environment
+variable when starting the dev server or building the project.

 ### Other Scripts

 - `npm run build` – create an optimized production build